jc4p/flask-gauth-skeleton/README.md

 # flask-gauth-skeleton

-A simple starting point for Flask apps that require Google authentication.
+A simple starting point for Flask apps that want Google authentication.

 ## Getting Started